Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_10_scripting.rst

     **Task - final grade**

     The sum of 5 Katie's grades so far is 23.
-Katie expects another grade from the final control task.
+Katie expects another grade from the final task.
 Finish the program below so that for each possible final grade (1, 2, 3, 4, or 5) it prints what the average grade would be in that case.

 .. activecode:: console__scripting_final_mark